-- (4) Reflects the pro forma adjustment to decrease interest expense by approximately \$9.6 million due to (i) utilizing net Offering Adjustment proceeds of approximately \$192 million to pay down a portion of the Term Loan Facility, and reduced borrowings under the ABL Facility due to lower interest payments on the Term Loan Facility, which combined for a pro forma average debt reduction of \$196 million for fiscal 2016 with a weighted average interest rate of 4.49% and (ii) \$0.8 million of lower amortization of deferred debt issuance cost and original issue discount associated with the Term Loan Facility pay down, we incurred a one time nonrecurring debt extinguishment loss reflecting the write off of \$5.8 million of unamortized deferred debt issuance costs and original issue discount associated with the Term Loan Facility.
-The write off of \$5.8 million has not been included in the calculation of pro forma net income. - (5) Represents the increase (decrease) in income tax expense for the related pro forma adjustments.
+- (4) Reflects the pro forma adjustment to decrease interest expense by approximately \$8.6 million due to (i) utilizing net Offering Adjustment proceeds of approximately \$192 million to pay down a portion of the Term Loan Facility, and reduced borrowings under the ABL Facility due to lower interest payments on the Term Loan Facility, which combined for a pro forma average debt reduction of \$196 million for fiscal 2016 with a weighted average interest rate of 3.96% and (ii) \$0.8 million of lower amortization of deferred debt issuance cost and original issue discount associated with the Term Loan Facility pay down.
+In connection with the Term Loan Facility pay down, we incurred a one time nonrecurring debt extinguishment loss reflecting the write off of \$5.8 million of unamortized deferred debt issuance costs and original issue discount associated with the Term Loan Facility.
+The write off of \$5.8 million has not been included in the calculation of pro forma net income. - Represents the increase (decrease) in income tax expense for the related pro forma adjustments.
 For fiscal 2016, we utilized an effective tax rate of 37.7%.
+(5)